 Consuming low-quality content with little educational purposes as well as age-inappropriate content could be detrimental to children’s mental health .
 It is essential to look out for your children’s mental health, especially during times like these.

-Having a family media plan lays out how you can make media work for you and your children.
+Having a family media plan lays out how you can manage your kid’s media consumption and make media work for both you and your children.
 Here’s how you can create one.

 Key components of a family media plan